-An estimated six-million car accidents take place each year in the United States, which result in nearly 33,000 deaths—that’s 90 people per day!
-Over three-million people are injured each year, and two-million of them experience permanent injury as a result of their accidents.
+An estimated six million car accidents take place each year in the United States, which results in nearly 33,000 deaths—that’s 90 people per day!
+Over three million people are injured each year, and two-million of them experience permanent injuries as a result of their accidents.

 Different Types of Car Accidents

 Although car accidents can happen in a variety of strange ways, some types are more common than others.
 Consider the following:

 Head-on collisions occur when the front ends of two vehicles collide.
 Because this usually involves one car crossing the center line, these accidents often happen at higher speeds than other types of crashes.
 Because of the speed of the vehicles and the unexpected nature of seeing an oncoming car barreling at them, drivers do not have much time to react to the oncoming vehicle or avoid the accident.

 Even without dangerous road conditions, such as Wisconsin snow and ice—which increase the chances of a head-on collision, head-on collisions are the most deadly types of car crashes and result in the most severe injuries.

 Also knows as T-bone accidents, side-impact crashes occur when one vehicle impacts the side of another.
 They most often occur because one driver failed to obey a stop sign or stoplight, and the driver of the approaching vehicle did not have time to stop or otherwise avoid the collision.
 Passengers in both vehicles can experience serious injuries, but those in the front of the oncoming vehicle may suffer the most.

 Rear-end collisions—those caused when one vehicle runs into the back of another—are often caused by inattention.
 Drivers who are not fully engaged with their driving may not see a car stopped in front of them.
 Ice, rain, and snow on roads can make it difficult to stop and avoid a rear-end crash, which makes it imperative that drivers exercise special caution when driving in those road conditions.